alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

 For example, the original HTML might have an `<img>` tag that loads an image from `https://preshing.com/~img/poster-wall.jpg`, but in my local copy I'd change the `<img>` tag to load from `images/poster-wall.jpg`.

 I like this approach because it's using open, standards-based web technology, and this structure is simple, durable, and easy to maintain.
+These folder-based snapshots will likely remain readable for the rest of my life.

 <h3 id="warc_or_wacz">Why not WARC or WACZ?</h3>

 Many institutions store their web archives as [WARC] or [WACZ], which are file formats specifically designed to store preserved web pages.

-These files contain the saved page, and also information about how the archive was created.
+These files contain the saved page, as well as extra information about how the archive was created -- useful context for future researchers.
 This could include the HTTP headers, the IP address, or the name of the software that created the archive.
-This extra information helps researchers understand the history of the archive.

 You can only open WARC or WACZ files with specialist "playback" software, or by unpacking the files from the archive.
-Both file formats are open standards, so theoretically you could write your own software to read them -- archives saved this way aren't trapped in a proprietary format -- but in practice you're picking from a small set of tools.
+Both file formats are open standards, so theoretically you could write your own software to read them -- archives saved this way aren't trapped in a proprietary format -- but in practice, you're picking from a small set of tools.

-In my personal archive, I don't need the extra context, and I don't want to rely on a limited set of tools for browsing.
+In my personal archive, I don't need that extra context, and I don't want to rely on a limited set of tools.
-I prefer the flexibility of files and folders -- I can open them in any web browser, and use whatever tools I like.
+I prefer the flexibility of files and folders -- I can open HTML files in any web browser, and use whatever tools I like.

 [WARC]: https://en.wikipedia.org/wiki/WARC_(file_format)
 [WACZ]: https://specs.webrecorder.net/wacz/1.1.1/